KPN-CISO/AttackMatrix/README.md

 5. Read the help: `./attackmatrix.py -h`
 6. Download, transform and cache at least one matrix (default: `Enterprise`) using `./attackmatrix.py -t ...`

+### For the WebGrapher

+1. `git clone` the repository
+2. Place the `attackmap.php`, `d3.v5.min.js` and `dagre-d3.min.js` in a webserver-accessible directory with PHP-support enabled
+3. Edit the `attackmap.php` file and change the `$api = '...'` URL.
+Please note: you can theoretically keep using the public AttackMatrix API (the `http://149.210...` host), but I reserve the right to block abuse, change the API endpoint functionality or take down the public API without prior notice.

 ## Comments and Suggestions

-If you would like to reach out with ideas for improvements or general feedback, please reach out to the [author](mailto:arnime squiggly kpn-cert.nl).
+If you would like to reach out with ideas for improvements or general feedback, please reach out to the [author](mailto:uforia@dhcp.net).

 ## Known issues

-Yes, the code could be cleaner and more efficient - I'm not a professional developer okay :-)
+Yes, I know the code could be cleaner and more efficient, particularly the horrendous mess the PHP script is.
+I'm not a professional webdeveloper, okay!? :-)